Sm00shed/lbenv/README.md

 supplies a pinned toolchain and every build dependency from the Nix store, so Ladybird's own dependency fetcher is never used.

-Tested scope: on Linux x86_64 (NixOS and CachyOS) the browser builds and runs.
+Tested scope: on Linux x86_64 (NixOS, CachyOS, Debain and WSL2) the browser builds and runs.

 Versions live in the `Sm00shed/lbdb` repository: one `<sha>.toml` per Ladybird commit, with `latest` naming the newest.
 No version is active until you